monismehdi/fast-quickmart-api/README.md

 ## Structure

 - `app/main.py` orchestrates templated views, cart/order APIs, search suggestion endpoints, and WebSocket routing for order decisions.
-- `app/recommendation.py` powers the hybrid recommendation scoring layer, repeat-order cadence detection, collaborative likes rankings, and replacement suggestions used by the shop and order engine.
+- `app/recommendation.py` now powers both the `scikit-learn` ML recommender and the hybrid fallback layer, along with repeat-order cadence detection, collaborative ranking helpers, and replacement suggestions used by the shop and order engine.
 - `app/orders.py` keeps the `ConnectionManager` and `OrderEngine` that queue decisions, simulate packing delays, handle missing/damaged products, and trigger recommendation-based replacements.
 - Static assets in `app/templates` (login, shop, profile, product, order) pair with `app/static/js` logic to render the front-end behaviors described above.

 ## Future Updates

-- [ ] Add a real ML recommender using `scikit-learn` as the next recommendation engine upgrade, starting with a simple user-item similarity or `NearestNeighbors` model trained from `app/data/orders.json`.
+- [ ] Compare the current `scikit-learn` recommender against the hybrid fallback layer and tune when each one should take over.
-- [ ] Compare the current hybrid heuristic recommender against the ML version and keep graceful fallback behavior when order data is sparse.
+- [ ] Add light evaluation/debug tooling so recommendation reasons, confidence, neighbor matches, and ranking changes are easier to inspect during development.
-- [ ] Add light evaluation/debug tooling so recommendation reasons, confidence, and ranking changes are easier to inspect during development.
+- [ ] Explore a stronger ML variant such as item-item similarity, basket association rules, or a retraining-friendly offline pipeline.

 ## Run